akshay-sr/CarND-Behavioral-Cloning/README.md

 Using Keras to make building deep neural networks for predicting autonomous steering angles.

 # Video of the car driving around the track
 This video shows the car driving around the track for the entire lap.
+It is recorded in "fastest" graphics setting on the simulator since my laptop that has low graphics capabilities.

 [![youtube_video](https://cloud.githubusercontent.com/assets/16203244/23098803/86778cd0-f60c-11e6-8290-cd4490119b86.png)](https://www.youtube.com/watch?v=wj1BPVsaHkI)